Ceynnah/Ceynnah/README.md

+# Hi Everyone !

-- 👋 Hi, I’m @Ceynnah
+- I’m Alexandre Sena
-- 👀 I’m interested in Data Analyse
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently coding in Python & SQL

 <!---
 Ceynnah/Ceynnah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.